Scientific Name

 How to Grow and Care

 Despite its temperamental reputation, Lily of the Valley is easy to grow if you buy it ready potted in spring.
 Dried crowns take ages to get going and do not always survive, and it may also prove difficult to establish chunks supplied by friends.
-In both cases, pot up the crowns separately in a loam-based compost, water well and allow them to establish for a year before planting out.
+In both cases, pot up the crowns separately in loam-based compost water well and allow them to establish for a year before planting out.
 (You can do the same in midwinter, forcing the crowns for an early show indoors.)

-At planting time, work in some hummus, good garden compost or, even better, leafmould.
+At planting time, work in some hummus, good garden compost, or, even better, leafmould.
 Spread out any underground stems and cover with just a couple of inches of the planting mixture—mulch well with leafmould.
 If you find that flowering is poor, an occasional dose of high-potash organic liquid feed may help.
-See more at How to Grow and Care for Lily of the Valley.

 Origin